jetbrains-academy/Python-Libraries-NumPy/Numpy/Array Indexing and Slicing/Boolean Indexing/task.md

 ## Boolean Indexing

 Boolean arrays used as indices are treated differently from index arrays.
-Boolean arrays must be of the same shape as the initial dimensions of the indexed array.
+Boolean arrays must be of the same shape as the initial dimensions of the array being indexed.
+Such boolean arrays are often referred to as **masks** and the process of indexing other arrays using them is called masking, or masked filtering.

 ```python
 y = np.arange(20).reshape(5, 4)